Let’s create tables… like this:

 COMMIT;

-If the rollback occurs, then there will be a gap in the numeration, so there is not such a big problem.
-That’s quite normal with sequences as they are not transactional.
-Not transactional means that after a rollback the number taken from a sequence won’t go back, so the sequence is only incremented.
+If the rollback occurs, then there will be a gap in the numeration.
+It is not such a big problem.
+That’s quite normal with sequences, as they are not transactional.
+Not transactional means that after a rollback the number taken from a sequence won’t go back.
+So the sequence is only incremented.

 The problem with the proposed and normally used solution was that the table looked like this: